guardian/prbuilds/README.md

 from a single worker instance to many, and ensures that the workload persists if something goes wrong.

+## Supported Checks

+PRBuilds supports the following checks to be ran against the app under test

+* Screenshots (frontend only right now)
+* Exceptions (grabs all Javascript exceptions thrown when visiting a given url)
+* WebPageTest (grabs latency, page weight and timing information for a given url)

 ## Cloud Deployment

 * CloudFormation template included